The Markets – December 20, 2022December 20, 2022

 60 Merritt Blvd., Suite 106

 Fishkill, NY 12524

 P.S.
 Please feel free to forward this commentary to family, friends, or colleagues.
-If you would like us to add them to the list, please include their email address and we will ask for their permission to be added.
+If you would like us to add them to the list, please call with their information so that we can get their permission.

 Securities offered through LPL Financial